Johnny Hall (Samoan footballer): International career

 On 31 August 2015, Hall made his senior international debut for Samoa in a 3–2 win against American Samoa, in the First round of OFC matches for 2018 FIFA World Cup qualification which doubles as qualification for the 2016 OFC Nations Cup.

 On 4 September 2015, Hall scored his first senior international goal, followed by a second goal in Samoa's 3–0 victory over Tonga.
+He was selected for the Samoan team for the 2016 OFC nations cup.